aishieee/p5-heritage-housing/README.md

 - Manual testing of the data preparation and modelling notebooks.
 - Manual, scenario-based testing of the Streamlit dashboard.
 - Visual inspection of plots and feature importance to verify that the results were sensible.
-- Automatiic tesing of the `app.py` file for PEP8 compliance using the Code Institute Python Linter.
+- Automatic tesing of the `app.py` file for PEP8 compliance using the Code Institute Python Linter.

 The app was run locally using `streamlit run app.py` and tested in a modern desktop browser.